sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 8. **Monitoring and Alerts**:
    - Set up monitoring and alerting tools (e.g., Prometheus, Grafana) to proactively detect and respond to issues.
    - Created custom alerts and dashboards to track specific application metrics.

-9. **Security Vulnerabilities**:
-   - Conducted security scans and vulnerability assessments on container images.
-   - Patched or updated vulnerable images and applied security best practices.

-10. **Cluster Upgrades**:
-    - Planned and executed Kubernetes cluster upgrades.
-    - Resolved issues related to API changes and deprecated features.

-11. **Continuous Integration/Continuous Deployment (CI/CD)**:
-    - Debugged pipeline failures and integration issues with Kubernetes deployments.
-    - Ensured that CI/CD workflows are aligned with K8s best practices.

-12. **Logs and Auditing**:
-    - Set up centralized log collection and analysis using tools like Elasticsearch, Fluentd, and Kibana (EFK) or Loki and Grafana.
-    - Conducted auditing and compliance checks to ensure adherence to security and organizational policies.

 ## How trffic outside reach to pod ingress way?
 In Kubernetes, traffic from outside the cluster reaches a Pod through the Ingress resource, which acts as an entry point or a traffic router for incoming requests.
 Here's how traffic from outside the cluster reaches a Pod through Ingress: